theRealKarlos/rust-gov-data/README.md

 ### Lambda Event Example

-To run in test mode (processes only a small number of datasets):
+To run in test mode (processes only the first 20 datasets for faster testing):

 ```json
 {